 Capital Lease vs Operating Lease

 A capital lease (or finance lease) is treated like an asset on a company’s balance sheet, while an operating lease is an expense that remains off balance sheet.
 Think of a capital lease like owning a property and think of an operating lease like renting a property.
 There are significant differences between a capital lease vs operating lease and this guide will help you understand the difference between the two types of leases and their respective accounting treatment.

 Capital leases are counted as debt.
 They depreciate over time and incur interest expense.

-To be classified as a capital lease, any one of four conditions must be met:
+To be classified as a capital lease under U.S. GAAP, any one of four conditions must be met:

 - A transfer of ownership of the asset at the end of the term

 - An option to purchase the asset at a discounted price at the end of the term

 - The term of the lease is greater than or equal to 75% of the useful life of the asset

 - The present value of the lease payments is greater than or equal to 90% of the asset’s fair market value

 Operating leases are used for short-term leasing of assets and are similar to renting, as they do not involve any transfer of ownership.
 Periodic lease payments are treated as operating expenses and are expensed on the income statement, impacting both the operating and net income.
 In contrast, capital leases are used to lease longer-term assets and give the lessee ownership rights.